whereistejas/old-blog-backup/about.md

 Special Mention: I use vim.
 Here are my [dotfiles]().

+I usually takes notes about everything and I have decided to share all of them on Github.
+[Here](https://github.com/whereistejas/notes) is that repository.

 You can find me on IRC (Freenode) by the nick `whereistejas`.